All times are Eastern Daylight Savings Time

 Pre-conference Webinar – The Weight of the First Page ((link will be sent to registered conferees when available)

-Learn to put POP! and action onto the first page of their work, in a manner that keeps a potential reader … well … reading.
+Learn to put POP! and action onto the first page of your work, in a manner that keeps a potential reader … well … reading.

 Learn how to construct the much-needed Pitch.